philgyford/django-syncr/README.md

 Requires: [django-taggit](https://github.com/alex/django-taggit/).

 Fetches a user's bookmarks.
-All, most recent, a specific tag, or a specific date.
+It can fetch all of them, the most recent, a specific tag, or a specific date.

 ### [YouTube](http://www.youtube.com/)